fani-lab/OpeNTF/readme.md

-# ``GNN Transferred OpeNTF``: An Open-Source Neural Team Formation Benchmark Library Enhanced by Transfer Learning with Graph Neural Networks
+# ``OpeNTF``: An Open-Source Neural Team Formation Benchmark Library
-Formation of a competent team with skillful experts to achieve success in a project is a crucial task.
-The Neural team recommenders by researchers have shown unprecedented success over tediously computational methods in the past.
-With the recent progress in this line of research, the neural team recommenders now employ transferred graph representation learning to surpass any previous methods in forming expert teams that are almost surely successful in completing the specific task in question.
-These models treat the problem as an expert recommendation task, where the required skills' dense vector representations are derived from a graph neural network applied to a collaboration graph.
-However, there has not been a systematic comparative study on the effects of (1) the structure of the collaboration graph,
-(2) the node representation learning technique, and (3) the architecture of the final neural recommender on the effectiveness of the recommended teams.
+Team formation involves selecting a team of skillful experts who will, more likely than not, accomplish a task.
+Researchers have proposed a rich body of computational methods to automate the traditionally tedious and error-prone manual process.
 We previously released OpeNTF, an open-source framework hosting canonical neural models as the cutting-edge class of approaches, along with large-scale training datasets from varying domains.
-In this paper, we augment the neural benchmark with transfer learning from GNN methods.
-This encompasses two types of heterogeneous collaboration graphs representing skill-expert and skill-team-expert connections and seven graph representation learning techniques (GNN and Random Walk based) to obtain dense vector representations of skills for both variational and non-variational neural recommenders.
+In this paper, we contribute OpeNTF2 that extends the initial release in two prime directions.
+(1) The first of its kind in neural team formation, we integrated `debiasing reranking algorithms` to mitigate the `popularity` and `gender` disparities in the neural models’ team recommendations based on two alternative notions of fairness: equality of opportunity and demographic parity.
+(2) We further contribute a `temporal` training strategy for neural models’ training to capture the evolution of experts’ skills and collaboration ties over time, as opposed to randomly shuffled training datasets.
+OpeNTF2 is a forward-looking effort to automate team formation via fairness-aware and time-sensitive methods.
+AI-ML-based solutions are increasingly impacting how resources are allocated to various groups in society, and ensuring fairness and time are systematically considered is key.

 <table border=0>
 <tr>